Resume

 Ph.D. in Philosophy, advisor Denis Kambouchner

-Dissertation: “La volonté et ses pathologies : psychologie expérimentale et théorie de l'âme chez Théodule Ribot” (“The Will and its pathologies : Experimental Psychology and Theory of the Soul in Théodule Ribot’s works”).
+Dissertation: “La volonté et ses pathologies : psychologie expérimentale et théorie de l'âme chez Théodule Ribot” (“The Will and its Pathologies : Experimental Psychology and Theory of the Soul in Théodule Ribot’s Works”).
 Degree obtained in July 2019.

 Panthéon Sorbonne, Paris I

-2007 - 2014
+2007 - 2010

 Preparation for the Philosophy ‘Agrégation’ (highest teaching diploma in France)